testillano/h2agent/README.md

 [--prometheus-port <port>]
   Prometheus local <port>; defaults to 8080.

-[--prometheus-response-delay-seconds-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for response delay seconds histogram; no boundaries are defined by default.
+[--prometheus-response-delay-seconds-histogram-boundaries <comma-separated list of doubles>] Bucket boundaries for response delay seconds histogram; no boundaries are defined by default.
-  Scientific notation is allowed, so in terms of microseconds (e-6) and milliseconds (e-3) we could provide, for example: "100e-6 200e-6 300e-6 400e-6 500e-6 1e-3 5e-3 10e-3 20e-3".
+  Scientific notation is allowed, i.e.: "100e-6,200e-6,300e-6,400e-6,1e-3,5e-3,10e-3,20e-3".
   This affects to both mock server-data and client-data processing time values, but normally both flows will not be used together in the same process instance.

-[--prometheus-message-size-bytes-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for Rx/Tx message size bytes histogram; no boundaries are defined by default.
+[--prometheus-message-size-bytes-histogram-boundaries <comma-separated list of doubles>] Bucket boundaries for Rx/Tx message size bytes histogram; no boundaries are defined by default.
   This affects to both mock 'server internal/client external' message size values, but normally both flows will not be used together in the same process instance.